phanphantz/ThaiTextCare-for-Unity/README.md

 # Known Issues
 - If your font asset modifications aren't showing up in TextMeshPro components, it might indicate an issue with TextMeshPro's `EventManager` logic.
 If this happens, try restarting the Unity Editor to resolve the problem.
 - You may encounter warnings like 'Unable to add the requested character to font asset ....'s atlas texture.
 Please make the texture .... readable' To fix this, follow the instructions on [this link](https://discussions.unity.com/t/unable-to-add-character-to-font-assets-atlas-texture/900612) to mark the font texture as readable.
-- While ThaiTextNurse works with TextMeshPro components in TMP_InputField, the caret position in the input field may display incorrectly due to the injected Zero Width Space characters in the text.
-I have yet to find an effective solution to fully support InputField.
+- While ThaiTextNurse works with TextMeshPro components in `TMP_InputField`, the caret position in the input field may display incorrectly due to the injected Zero Width Space characters in the text.
+I have yet to find an effective solution to fully support `TMP_InputField`.

 # Future Plans
 - Support the preview versions of the TextMeshPro package